h5p/h5p-wordpress-plugin/readme.txt

 Removed update button in H5P Hub when the users doesn't have access to upated libraries.
 Other minor editor improvements.
 Fixed support for absolute URLs for content types embedded through div.

+= 1.9.1 =
+Fixed content not loading due to wrong URL for multisites on the same domain.
+Big thanks to Joachim Happel for contributing the fix.